crustio/crust-wiki/docs/build-ipfs-web3-auth-gateway.md

 curl -X POST -F file=@myfile -u "PubKey:SignedMsg" "https://localhost:5050/api/v0/add"
 ```

-Then you can get `PubKey` and `SignedMsg` by using the following web3-ways:
+And you can get `PubKey` and `SignedMsg` by using the following web3-ways:

 ### 1. With Substrate